Skip to main content

 Intermediate

-Understanding that your genes influence your is the first step.
+Understanding that your genes influence your hormonal balance is the first step.
 The next is to appreciate how specific genetic variations, known as polymorphisms, create tangible, measurable differences in your physiology.
 These are not rare mutations; they are common variations in the genetic code that account for the diversity of human experience.

 By examining these polymorphisms, we move from broad concepts to the specific biological mechanisms that can shape your health over decades.
 This knowledge is the bedrock of personalized medicine, where interventions are tailored to an individual’s unique genetic predispositions.